-During my recent trip to Joshua Tree National Park I laid out a list of the things I wanted to do.
-On the top of that list was the hike to Barker Dam, one of the only parts of the park with water and the site of a good assortment of Indian Petroglyphs as well.
-After hiking Ryan Mountain, the Cholla Cactus Gardens and Arch Rock we decided to try and fit in Barker Dam before we headed out of the park.
-A little history on the dam is as follows:
+During my recent trip to Joshua Tree National Park, I laid out a list of the things I wanted to do.
+On the top of that list was the hike to Barker Dam, one of the only areas of the park with water and the site of a good assortment of Indian petroglyphs as well.
+After hiking Ryan Mountain, the Cholla Cactus Gardens and Arch Rock, we decided to try and fit in Barker Dam before we headed out of the park.
+Here is all the information on this hike.

 “The dam was constructed by early cattlemen, including C.O.
 Barker in 1900.
 It was raised in 1949 by rancher William F. Keys.
 It is situated between Queen Valley and the Wonderland of Rocks near the Wall Street Mill.
 It is a gathering place for desert wildlife, including many species of birds and Desert Bighorn Sheep.

-This hike is a perfect one if you are into bouldering as there are hundreds of different places you can climb and explore at every turn.
-However, since the sun was starting to set we opted to stick to the trail and just see as much as we could before it got dark.
-The trail winds around for a little bit before dropping you out in a wide open area that makes up Barker Dam.
+This hike is perfect if you are into bouldering as there are hundreds of different places you can climb and explore at every turn.
+However, since the sun was starting to set, we opted to stick to the trail and see as much as we could before it got dark.
+The trail winds around for a little bit before dropping you out in a wide-open area that makes up Barker Dam.

-At the end of this part of the trail right before you head back to the parking lot there is sign for the petroglyphs, make sure you are on the lookout for it as you do not want to miss it.
-The main area of the petroglyphs are right behind the sign in a big rock that appears to have a part cut out of it.
+At the end of this part of the trail, right before you head back to the parking lot, there is a sign for the petroglyphs.
+Make sure you are on the lookout for it as you do not want to miss it.
+The main area of the petroglyphs is right behind the sign in a big rock that appears to have a part cut out of it.